apache/doris/docs/en/extending-doris/odbc-of-doris.md

 ## Data type mapping

-There are different data types among different database.
+There are different data types among different databases.
 Here, the types in each database and the data type matching in Doris are listed.

 ### MySQL